-IA adopts a risk-based approach where audit work is prioritised and scoped according to an assessment of risk exposures, including financial, operational, technology, cyber, legal and compliance, and strategic risks.
+IA adopts a risk-based approach where audit work is prioritised and scoped according to an assessment of risks of the Group, including financial, operational, technology, cyber, legal and compliance, and strategic risks.
 The AC monitors, reviews and approves the annual IA plan, and approves the IA headcount to ensure that IA has sufficient skills and resources to discharge its responsibilities.
 The IA plan and any material changes to the IA plan are approved by the Board.